nazuzma/Neural_Networks_and_Deep_Learning/README.md

 # Neural_Networks_and_Deep_Learning

-This repository includes all my assignment on Andrew Ng's special course "Deep Learning Specialization" This special course consists of five courses:
+This repository includes all my assignments on Andrew Ng's special course "Deep Learning Specialization" This special course consists of five courses:

 * Neural Networks and Deep Learning
 * Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization